lonce/smc-musicgen-course_II/syllabus_PART_II.md

 The course main teaching principles are:

 * Theory (reading and lecture),
-* "hands on" in-class challenges (mostly using Collab).
+* "hands on" in-class challenges (mostly using Collab and Jupyter notebooks).

 Students are expected to come to class prepared having read the paper assignments.